To gain this qualification, you need 180 credits. There are two routes through this qualification.

 - Business, Finance, Human Resources and Law (Group 4)

-Route 2: You can choose to study a minimum of 120 credits within one study area (designated as your area of specialism for the masters), and take up to 60 credits from any other study area, including:
+Route 2: You can choose to study a minimum of 120 credits within one study area (designated as your area of specialism for the masters) and take up to 60 credits from any other study area, including:

-- Further professional development module options (Group 5)
+- Further professional development options (Group 5)

-Arts, Humanities, Music and Language module options (Group 1)
+Arts, Humanities, Music and Language (Group 1)

 Or, subject to the rules about excluded combinations, the discontinued modules A815, A825, A840, A850, A860, and A870.

-Please be aware that the following modules represent foundation modules within the same subject area: A815/A893 (English/English Literature) and A825/A883 (History) A840/A843 (Art History), A850/A853 (Philosophy), A860/A863 (Classical Studies), A870/A873 (Music).
+Please be aware that the following modules represent foundation modules within the same subject area: A815/A893 (English/English Literature) and A825/A883 (History), A840/A843 (Art History), A850/A853 (Philosophy), A860/A863 (Classical Studies), A870/A873 (Music).
 Only one foundation module from each of the module pairs listed here can be counted towards this qualification.

 Modules |